-For details on the fair value of the Company's interest rate swaps, fuel hedge and restricted assets, refer to Note 8.
+For details on the fair value of the Company's interest rate swaps, fuel hedges, restricted assets and contingent consideration, refer to Note 8.

 Derivative Financial Instruments

 The Company recognizes all derivatives on the balance sheet at fair value.
 All of the Company's derivatives have been designated as cash flow hedges; therefore, the effective portion of the changes in the fair value of derivatives will be recognized in accumulated other comprehensive loss ("AOCL") until the hedged item is recognized in earnings.
 The ineffective portion of the changes in the fair value of derivatives will be immediately recognized in earnings.
 The Company classifies cash inflows and outflows from derivatives within operating activities on the statement of cash flows.